'Don't react' - trade officials look past Trump noise at NAFTA talks

 "It's wrong to think you can have a normal, calm relationship with Trump, he's not like that," the former official said, speaking on condition of anonymity.

-(Additional reporting by David Ljunggren and Lesley Wroughton; Editing by Daniel Wallis)
+(Additional reporting by David Ljunggren, Lesley Wroughton, Noe Torres and Sharay Angulo in Mexico City; Editing by Daniel Wallis and Nick Zieminski)